-A Critical status indicates that the DLP Agents in this state have experienced conditions that require immediate attention:
+A Critical status indicates that the DLP Agents in this state have experienced the conditions that require immediate attention:

 Critical agent alerts generally include the following: